Men of the Bible Series - Mordecai (Esther 6:11)

 In adopting Esther, Mordecai shows his mercy (Esther 2:7).
 Although we were orphans, far from God, Christ showed His mercy in receiving us into the family of God by faith (John 1:12; Ephesians 2:8-13).
 As Mordecai was faithful to king Ahasuerus (Esther 2:21-23), Christ was faithful to His Father (Luke 2:29; John 8:29; Hebrews 10:7).
 Mordecai was consistent (Esther 3:2-4), Christ, fully knowing His mission, was faithful and steadfast (Isaiah 50:7; Luke 9:51; 19:10; I Timothy 1:15).
 As Mordecai was despised (Esther 3:5), so was Christ (Isaiah 53:3; John 15:25).
 As Mordecai was tested (Esther 4:1), so was Christ (Matthew 4:11; Luke 22:42).
 As Mordecai finally received a place of honor (Esther 6:1-3; 8:7-8), so did Christ in His resurrection (Ephesians 1:20-23; Hebrews 1:3).

 Five times the phrase, “whom the king delighteth to honour,” is mentioned (Esther 6:6-7, 9, 11).
-As Mordecai was a delight to king Ahasuerus, so should we, as Christians, be a delight to God.
+As Mordecai was a delight to king Ahasuerus, so should we as Christians be a delight to God.
 God blesses those who please Him.
 God delights in seeing His people reflect His glory and being conformed to the image of Christ (Romans 8:29).
 There are several attributes of God that we are specifically told bring Him delight when they are manifested in our lives.

 Some things that bring a delight to the Lord are:

-When reading the book of Esther, one might question, “Where is God in all of this”?
+When reading the book of Esther, one might question, “Where is God in all this”?
 Why is God’s name not mentioned?
 Although He is never mentioned by name in the entire book, God appears in every scene.
 God is seen in His power, providence, protection, presence, peace, and preservation.
 God is like the unseen rudder on the ship.
 However, the presence of God is evident throughout every chapter in these books.
 We see His providential hand of care over Israel.
 The purpose of the book of Esther is to reveal the sovereignty of God and His care for His people.
 It also teaches us that when man has reached his limit in life, God reveals His opportunity and plans of a tomorrow.
 Have you ever felt discouraged, as though God was not working in your life?
 Understand that even when God’s work is not evident, His hand is present working behind-the-scenes.
 May God open our eyes to His many wonderful works in this book (Psalm 119:18).

 Points to Ponder: